marcelorl/ai-frontend-generator/README.md

  - Requirement Refinement: AI agents regenerate and refine the prompt to extract detailed requirements.
  - Code Generation: Based on the refined requirements, the AI generates the necessary frontend code.
  - Self-Validation: The AI tests the generated code, making iterative improvements until it functions correctly.
- - Deployment: The final application is containerized using Docker, and static files are placed in the /public directory.
-Nginx is used to serve the applications.
+ - Deployment: The final application is containerized using Docker, and static files are placed in the /results directory.
+Nginx is used to serve the applications within an iframe.

 ## Installation